raja045/CEHv12_Ultimate_Study_Guide/Module 17 - Hacking Mobile Platforms.md

   - Unsolicited text/email messages sent to mobile devices
   - Can contain ads or malicious links
 - **SMS Phishing Attack**
-  - Aquire personal and financial information by sending SMS
+  - Acquire personal and financial information by sending SMS
   - Acts the same as a phishing attack but instead uses SMS
 - **Pairing to Open Bluetooth and Wi-Fi Connections**
   - Allows for eavesdrop and interception of data transmission